 Collect at least 0.5ml or greater of citrated whole blood in a light blue top Vacutainer® tube for coagulation tests.
 Samples should be shipped refrigerated (with ice pack) overnight for a coagulation profile.
 Interpretation of coagulation tests is most accurate when blood from a control animal of similar age and breed is submitted along with the patient sample(s).

 Turnaround times provided are for samples that arrive prior to 2:30 p.m. in the laboratory where the test will be performed and do not include time associated with shipping.
-Requests sent to the Athens laboratory for tests that are performed only in the Tifton laboratory (folate/vitamin B12, fructosamine, iron, LH, protein electrophoresis with a liver panel, toxins, and pharmaceutical drugs) require an additional 2 days for shipping.
+Requests sent to the Athens laboratory for tests that are performed only in the Tifton laboratory (folate/vitamin B12, fructosamine, iron, LH, toxins, and pharmaceutical drugs) require an additional 2 days for shipping.
 Whenever possible, specimens for tests performed only by the Tifton laboratory should be sent directly to Tifton.
 All specimens shipped to the Tifton laboratory will be analyzed the day received and results sent out the same day.

 Cytology slides should be clearly labeled.
 Due to limited space on slides and difficulty reading handwritten labels, a key (ex: 1, 2, 3, 4 or A, B, C, D) is highly recommended.
 Please provide key on submission form.
 Label slides using a method where the label is not easily dissolved or smeared (frosted slides marked with a pencil work best and do not interfere with staining).
 Avoid using tape wrapped around the slide, which prevents slides from sitting flat on the microscope stage.